Molecular Fingerprints Are Strong Models for Peptide Function Prediction: Experiments and results

-Fingerprints greatly outperform all structural encodings using spatial structure, despite modeling only ``flat'' molecular graph and short-range interactions.
-This may mean that those small proteins exhibit quite different biological behavior, compared to large proteins, where the spatial folding structure is known to be very important.
-Furthermore, molecular graph construction takes just a few seconds, while spatial encodings require a very expensive estimation of the tertiary peptide structure, which takes $\approx 85$ minutes per dataset (see \cite{PeptideReactor} for details).
+Fingerprints significantly outperform all structure-based encodings that rely on spatial information, despite modeling only topological molecular graphs and short-range interactions.
+This suggests that these smaller proteins may exhibit biological behavior that differs from that of large proteins, for which spatial folding is known to be critical.
+Moreover, constructing molecular graphs takes only a few seconds, whereas spatial encodings require costly tertiary structure estimation, taking approximately 85 minutes per dataset \cite{PeptideReactor}.

-Fingerprints are also highly competitive with the top sequence-based methods; notably, the ECFP fingerprint alone secures the 4th position in the benchmark, surpassing 45 other encodings.
-However, we also noticed quite significant differences between fingerprints depending on the dataset.
-If we consider the general FP encoding, it achieves the SOTA result on this dataset.
-This means that fingerprints form robust peptide representations that are efficient across a wide variety of properties and protein sizes.
-We note that the authors of \cite{PeptideReactor} conclude that structural encodings are inferior to sequence-based ones, both in terms of time required and performance.
-Fingerprint-based encoding constitutes a counterexample to those findings, albeit based on a topological 2D structure, instead of a spatial one.
+Fingerprints are also highly competitive with the strongest sequence-based methods.
+Notably, the ECFP fingerprint alone ranks fourth overall in the benchmark, outperforming 45 other encodings.
+We also observe substantial variation in fingerprint performance across datasets.
+When treating the fingerprint type as a hyperparameter, the FP encoding achieves state-of-the-art performance.
+This indicates that fingerprints provide robust peptide representations that scale well across diverse properties and protein sizes, but the optimal choice depends on the data and task.
+We note that \cite{PeptideReactor} concludes that structural encodings are inferior to sequence-based ones in both computational cost and performance.
+Fingerprint-based encodings offer a counterexample to this conclusion, albeit relying on a topological 2D structure rather than conformational (spatial) information.